 chopped garlic and sauté until just starting to brown on the

 edges but DO NOT LET BURN, about 2 minutes.
-It's not too common
+It's not too

-the overall flavor of the sauce.
+crucial to the overall flavor of the sauce.

-Add crushed tomatoes, of either kind, to the heated garlic
+Add crushed tomatoes, of either kind, to the heated

-peppers.
+the crushed red peppers.
 Lower heat to allow a good simmer,

 but not a boil.
 Cook until it just starts to thicken and

 change to a darker color, at least 45 minutes.
 Stir in red

 wine.
 Continue cooking until thickness desired, usually

 10-15 minutes longer.
 Five minutes before cooking is done,

 add fresh basil and stir.
 Adjust seasonings and use as you

 *Chiffonade is the French term for thinly sliced items.
-The

-slices across the roll.
+cut thin slices across the roll.